xindongnov/DEAP/README.md

 - config.yaml:
 Here are several keys in this yaml file.
-`metasheet`: a path for a table file that defined samples relationship.
+`metasheet`: a path for a table file that defined the relationship among samples.
 `ref`: a yaml file that stored the path where reference files are.
 `aligner`: the align tool that you want to use for RNA-seq samples, options: `"STAR"` or `"salmon"`.
 `assembly`: the assembly you want to use for your data, options: `"mm10"` or `"hg38"`.